openblockchains/crypto-quotes/README.md

   §

-The U.S. Dollar is no longer a reliable store of value.
-Cameron and I (Winklevoss Twins Capital) make the case for $500 000 Bitcoin.
-Number go up!
-To the moon!

-  §

 When Elon Musk puts the Tesla balance sheet into Bitcoin, we'll have to change the Bitcoin rallying cry from
 "to the moon!" to "to Mars!"